 Accumulated chill hours for temperate climates like that of east Washington can be calculated using the Utah Model developed by Richardson et al. (1974).
-The specific equation used in the Utah Model is an updated version of the Chill Hours Model developed by Bennett (1949) and Weinberger (1950), however it was found more functional because of the significance of adding units of weight to different temperature ranges (Luedeling, 2009).
+The equation used in the Utah Model is an updated version of the Chill Hours Model developed by Bennett (1949) and Weinberger (1950), however it was found more functional because of the significance of adding units of weight to different temperature ranges (Luedeling, 2009).
 The process of assigning units to ranges was found more specific and accurate.
 The Utah Model was formed by combining two algorithms from the years of 1974 and 1977 to create the current equation (Rea and Eccel, 2006).
 Previous studies on fruits in California used the Utah Model with success primarily due to the specificity of the narrowed temperature range from 2.4°C – 9.1°C (Luedeling, 2009).

 The objectives of this project were to map accumulated chill hours in Washington during three time periods: current accumulations, accumulations in 2045, and accumulations in 2065.
 The study period ranged from 2003 – 2013 to establish current conditions and from 2040 – 2070 to forecast future trends.
-In doing so, this project addressed two national applications areas of NASA’s Applied Sciences – agriculture and climate.
+In doing so, this project addressed two national application areas of NASA’s Applied Sciences – agriculture and climate.
 For agriculture, this project examined where areas within Washington will be suitable for apple cultivation approaching 2100.
 For climate, this project showed how temperature ranges in Washington may shift approaching 2100.

-The project partnered with the United States Department of Agriculture – Agriculture Research Service out of the Appalachian Fruit Research Station who then disseminated the findings to orchard owners and managers in Washington.
+The project partnered with the United States Department of Agriculture – Agriculture Research Service out of the Appalachian Fruit Research Station, who disseminated the findings to orchard owners and managers in Washington.
 The maps of accumulated chill hours will be used by apple orchard owners and managers to help them decide how to proceed in the industry in light of coming changes.
-Depending on location and how much temperatures change in coming years, it may be in the orchards’ best interest to alter cultivation practices to accommodate the current apple variety in the new conditions, switch the variety of apple(s) they grow to one(s) better suited to the new conditions, or move their orchard to another region deemed more suitable than the present location.
+Depending on location and how much temperatures change in coming years, it may be in the orchards’ best interest to alter cultivation practices to accommodate the current apple variety in the new conditions, switch the variety of apples they grow to ones better suited to the new conditions, or move their orchards to another region deemed more suitable than the present location.

 (TO BE ADDED: Background on climate models used)